drummondlab/drummondlab.github.io/README.md

 ## How to add content

-You will create a personal branch, make your changes on that branch, and push your local branch to the github repo:
+You will create a personal branch, make your changes on that branch, preview your changes on a locally-served instance of the website and, when satisfied with the appearance of your changes, push your local branch to the github repo:

 	git checkout -b <your name>-staging